- Frequently Asked Questions

 TPL ensures agency compliance with state and federal third party liability requirements.
 It works with a TPL contractor to make post-payment recoveries from casualty, estate, TEFRA, workers’ compensation, trusts/annuities, restitution, commercial insurance, and credit balance audit recovery programs.
 It also manages the collection of members’ other health insurance information, which is used in the coordination of benefits with primary payers.

-Manages and maintains the motor pool and the agency's office facilities.
-They oversee the warehouse and security operations.
+Manages and maintains the agency’s motor pool and oversees the maintenance of offices throughout the state.
+They also oversee the warehouse and security operations.